DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 We were addicted to the room's signature jukebox machine – where patrons gather around adding their desired song to the playlist.
 It can certainly lead to disputes between friends, but luckily, we're pretty much content with all kinds of music.

 9. The Palma Salsa music room

-This was one of our favourite rooms.
-It's an atmosphere which nurtures true love – and what better music to express your feeling to a loved one than the salsa!
+This was one of our favorite rooms.
+It's an atmosphere that nurtures true love – and what better music to express your feeling to a loved one than the salsa!

 There are very few places in the world where you can dance so openly and so sensually with your (same-sex) partner.
 Being able to dance salsa close to each other without worrying about who is looking was so liberating.

 We partied amongst a seriously sexy crowd, LED screens, flashing lights, and the hottest Latin music into the wee hours of the morning.
 By the end, we felt like honorary citizens!

 Bring out the stonewashed jeans, beer-stained shirts, and boots – as you enter The Beerlin Bar, the dive bar section!
 That's dive bar.
 Not diva.

 When we walked into the room, we thought we must have (somehow) left Theatron all together, wandering instead into a (gulp!) straight bar…